What causes dry hair? 4 possible conditions

 - Do you have any other symptoms?

 Dry hair is a sign of hair damage.
-If left untreated, your hair can become overly brittle and dry.
-This can trigger breakage, or the snapping of hair strands.
+If left untreated, your hair can become brittle, causing it to break or fray easily.

 See a list of possible causes in order from the most common to the least.